OhadRubin/mountain-goap-python/all_in_one.md

                 raise RuntimeError(f"Cannot call update_priority() on a node which is not enqueued: {item}") self._queue.update_priority(update_me, priority)

-    # /// <summary>
-    # /// Returns the priority of the given item.
-    # /// Calling this method on a item not in the queue will throw an exception.
-    # /// If the item is enqueued multiple times, only the priority of the first will be returned.
-    # /// O(1)
-    # /// </summary>
-    # public TPriority GetPriority(TItem item)
     def get_priority(self, item: TItem) -> TPriority:
         """
         Returns the priority of the given item.
 O(1)